 Zero TB-affected families facing catastrophic costs due to TB

-Brian Robertson is a founder member of the MRC Centre for Molecular Bacteriology and Infection, and the Centre for Integrative Systems Biology and Bioinformatics.
-He is Co Editor-in-Chief of the journal Tuberculosis, and Director of the Wellcome Trust funded 4-year PhD programme in the Molecular and Cellular Basis of Infection.
+I am a founder member of the MRC Centre for Molecular Bacteriology and Infection, and the Centre for Integrative Systems Biology and Bioinformatics.